2020 high school grads can apply for Longleaf Commitment grants

 The PCC Financial Aid Office will hold its next “FAFSA Mondays” program on Dec.
 6 to answer questions and assist students with filing Free Application for Federal Student Aid forms for the 2022-23 academic year.

 The session will take place from 5-7 p.m. in the Craig F. Goess Student Center, Room 120.
-Prior to attending, students must create a Federal Student Aid ID that gives them access to Federal Student Aid’s online systems and can serve as a legal signature.
+Prior to attending, students must create a Federal Student Aid ID to give them access to Federal Student Aid’s online systems and can serve as a legal signature.

 Students must also bring their 2020 tax return in order to complete a FAFSA.
 Students who are dependents must bring the same information for their parents.